HearthSim/SabberStone/README.md

 By now this is a one man show, but there is still a lot of work to do, so any help is appreciated.
 The base code of ([Brimstone](https://github.com/HearthSim/Brimstone/tree/master/Brimstone)) was a great inspiration for this project.
 Big thanks to **@Pattux**, **@Patashu** for helping on hearthstone super science problems ^^ thx **@Katy** for inspiration.
 And thx a lot to **@Citiral** & **@BertP** for working out on the stove implementation.
 You're welcome!

-**Sabberstone Simulator is currently getting connected to the game client!**
+**Sabberstone Simulator is currently getting connected for testing purpose to the client!**
 <img align="left" src="/Readme/stove.PNG">

 ### Project Structure ###